JustinSDK/dotSCAD/docs/lib-bezier_smooth.md

 # bezier_smooth

-Given a path, the bezier_smooth function uses bazier curves to smooth all corners.
-You can use it to create smoothier lines or rounded shapes.
+Given a path, the `bezier_smooth` function uses bazier curves to smooth all corners.
+You can use it to create smooth lines or rounded shapes.

 Dependencies: the `bezier_curve` function.